 Catching the sunrise at Masada is a bucket list Israel experience that you won’t want to miss.
 As one of Israel’s most Instagrammable spots, the early wake-up call and steep climb up to the fortress are justified when you reach the top.
 You have panoramic views of the Dead Sea and the Jordanian Moab Mountains and during sunrise, the sun illuminates the entire sky in orange and red.
 The most convenient way to catch this sunrise is on an organized tour.

 Watching the sunrise over the Red Sea and the red Jordanian mountains is one of the top experiences to have in Eilat, Israel’s most southern city.
 When the sun starts to rise, the red stone mountains radiate and their color is reflected onto the sea below.
-The best thing about Eilat is that it’s hot year-round, meaning that a dip in the sea while the sun is rising is totally acceptable.
+The best thing about Eilat is that it’s hot year-round, so taking a dip in the sea while the sun is rising is totally feasible.
 Head to the Eilat Underwater Observatory, particularly to the Peace Terrace, to see Saudi Arabia, Jordan, Egypt, and Israel simultaneously.
+For more activities in and around Eilat, check out this list.

 We can guarantee that you’ve never seen a sunset like this before.
 Mitzpe Ramon is one of the top natural attractions in Israel to see, and during sunset, the area is particularly stunning.
 Perfect for adrenaline junkies, hopeless romantics, and yogis alike, the views will cause you to feel like you’ve been transported to outer space.
 The crater is one of Israel’s most fantastic sites, and the views here are otherworldly.

 Sunset is the best time to catch the sun setting over the ancient walls of the Old City.
 Go to the Western Wall during sunset to see it highlighted by the setting sun.
-Friday night is an especially magical time to be at the wall.
+This would be a perfect activity to finish off the day after our Old City walking tour.
+Friday evening is an especially magical time to be at the Western Wall, when people recite the traditional Sabbath prayers and songs.

 One of the best places to watch the sunset in Israel, for both the beauty and the lively atmosphere, is Tel Aviv.
 Swarms of people head to the beach in the evening during the summer months to take in the sun melting over the Mediterranean Sea.
 After touring the city, catch a spot on the sand, walk along the Tel Aviv promenade, or have a meal at Manta Ray while taking in the stunning surroundings.